Aveion Cason: Detroit Lions (second stint)

 On November 9, 2006, he was signed as a free agent by the Detroit Lions.
 Due to an injury to Kevin Jones, he started his first game in a Week 16 loss against the Chicago Bears and rushed for 31 yards on five carries.
 He was declared inactive in 2 games.

 On March 7, 2007, he was signed to a one-year contract.
 He was released on September 1.
 He was re-signed on September 12.
 Cason was on the active roster as their kick returner on special teams, in place of Eddie Drummond, who had left for the Kansas City Chiefs.
 He was released on September 25.
 He was re-signed on October 4.
 He was cut on October 21.
 He was re-signed on October 24.

 On March 5, 2008, he was signed to a one-year contract.
 He was placed on the injured reserve list with an ankle injury on August 30.
 He returned later in the season to appear in 7 games and was mainly used to return kickoffs.
 On March 9, 2009, he re-signed with the Lions.
 He was released on September 4.

-Florida Tuskers (UFL)
+Florida Tuskers

 In September 2010, he signed with the Florida Tuskers of the United Football League.
 He was a backup running back, tallying 37 carries for 94 yards and one touchdown.